gvisani/hpacker/README.md

 - Packing side-chain conformations of a full structure, providing a backbone structure and desired sequence information
 - Refining side-chain conformations of a full structure
-- Repacking full structures after applying mutations
+- Add and pack side-chains in *parts* of a structure (keeping some of the structure constant)
+- Apply mutations and selectively pack the surrounding side-chains

 ## Coming soon

-- Pack or refine the side-chains in *parts* of a structure (keeping some of the structure constant)
 - Training new HPacker models